awsdocs/amazon-rds-user-guide/doc_source/mysql-replication-gtid.md

 1. If you changed the parameter group of the DB instance, reboot the DB instance\.
 For more information on how to do so, see [Rebooting a DB Instance](USER_RebootInstance.md)\.

-1. Create one or more Read Replicas of the DB instance\.
+1. Create one or more read replicas of the DB instance\.
 For more information on how to do so, see [Creating a Read Replica](USER_ReadRepl.md#USER_ReadRepl.Create)\.

-Amazon RDS attempts to establish GTID\-based replication between the MySQL DB instance and the Read Replicas using the `MASTER_AUTO_POSITION`\.
-If the attempt fails, Amazon RDS uses log file positions for replication with the Read Replicas\.
+Amazon RDS attempts to establish GTID\-based replication between the MySQL DB instance and the read replicas using the `MASTER_AUTO_POSITION`\.
+If the attempt fails, Amazon RDS uses log file positions for replication with the read replicas\.
 For more information about the `MASTER_AUTO_POSITION`, see [ GTID Auto\-Positioning](https://dev.mysql.com/doc/refman/5.7/en/replication-gtids-auto-positioning.html) in the MySQL documentation\.

 ## Configuring GTID\-Based Replication for Existing Read Replicas<a name="mysql-replication-gtid.configuring-existing-read-replicas"></a>

-For an existing RDS MySQL DB instance with Read Replicas that doesn't use GTID\-based replication, you can configure GTID\-based replication between the DB instance and the Read Replicas\.
+For an existing RDS MySQL DB instance with read replicas that doesn't use GTID\-based replication, you can configure GTID\-based replication between the DB instance and the read replicas\.

-**To enable GTID\-based replication for existing Read Replicas**
+**To enable GTID\-based replication for existing read replicas**

-1. If the DB instance or any Read Replica is using RDS MySQL version 5\.7\.22 or lower, upgrade the DB instance or Read Replica\.
+1. If the DB instance or any read replica is using RDS MySQL version 5\.7\.22 or lower, upgrade the DB instance or read replica\.
 Upgrade to RDS MySQL version 5\.7\.23 or a later MySQL 5\.7 version\.

    For more information, see [Upgrading the MySQL DB Engine](USER_UpgradeDBInstance.MySQL.md)\.

-1. \(Optional\) Reset the GTID parameters and test the behavior of the DB instance and Read Replicas:
+1. \(Optional\) Reset the GTID parameters and test the behavior of the DB instance and read replicas:

-   1. Make sure that the parameter group associated with the DB instance and each Read Replica has the `enforce_gtid_consistency` parameter set to `WARN`\.
+   1. Make sure that the parameter group associated with the DB instance and each read replica has the `enforce_gtid_consistency` parameter set to `WARN`\.

       For more information about setting configuration parameters using parameter groups, see [Working with DB Parameter Groups](USER_WorkingWithParamGroups.md)\.

    1. If you changed the parameter group of the DB instance, reboot the DB instance\.
-If you changed the parameter group for a Read Replica, reboot the Read Replica\.
+If you changed the parameter group for a read replica, reboot the read replica\.

       For more information, see [Rebooting a DB Instance](USER_RebootInstance.md)\.

-   1. Run your DB instance and Read Replicas with your normal workload and monitor the log files\.
+   1. Run your DB instance and read replicas with your normal workload and monitor the log files\.

       If you see warnings about GTID\-incompatible transactions, adjust your application so that it only uses GTID\-compatible features\.
 Make sure that the DB instance is not generating any warnings about GTID\-incompatible transactions before proceeding to the next step\.

-1. Reset the GTID parameters for GTID\-based replication that allows anonymous transactions until the Read Replicas have processed all of them\.
+1. Reset the GTID parameters for GTID\-based replication that allows anonymous transactions until the read replicas have processed all of them\.

-   1. Make sure that the parameter group associated with the DB instance and each Read Replica has the following parameter settings:
+   1. Make sure that the parameter group associated with the DB instance and each read replica has the following parameter settings:
       + `gtid_mode` – `ON_PERMISSIVE`
       + `enforce_gtid_consistency` – `ON`

    1. If you changed the parameter group of the DB instance, reboot the DB instance\.
-If you changed the parameter group for a Read Replica, reboot the Read Replica\.
+If you changed the parameter group for a read replica, reboot the read replica\.

 1. Wait for all of your anonymous transactions to be replicated\.
 To check that these are replicated, do the following: